 The State Water Board provided notice of an opportunity for tribal cultural resource consultation per Public Resources Code section 21080.3.1, which was distributed to Assembly Bill 52 listed and non-listed tribes.
 A project description was transmitted to the tribes, which concluded in consultation with Buena Vista Rancheria of Mi-Wuk Indian Tribe, Rincon Band of Luiseno Indian Tribe, and the Wilton Rancheria Tribe.

-This General Order includes mitigation measures for potential impacts due to winery activities to Tribal Cultural Resources in Attachment F, which is hereby attached and made a part of this General Order.
+This General Order includes mitigation measures for potential impacts due to winery activities to tribal cultural resources in Attachment F, which is hereby attached and made a part of this General Order.